SlamTheDragon/vrc-package-crawler/docs/topics/04_anti_bot_perimeter_and_api_first.md

 ---

-## 3. The Fragility of Headless Browser Automation
+## 3. Headless Browser Fragility and Pass-Through Media Delivery

-Some developers deploy headless browsers (such as Puppeteer or Playwright) with "stealth" plugins to bypass challenges.

-In production search pipelines, this practice introduces severe disadvantages[^4].
+Some developers deploy headless browsers (such as Puppeteer or Playwright) with stealth plugins to bypass challenges.
+In production search pipelines, this practice introduces severe performance and stability bottlenecks[^4].

 | Metric | Headless Browser (Chromium) | Lightweight HTTP Client (API-First) |
 | :--- | :--- | :--- |